 There’s no doubt.
 The people of Cusco love being happy.
 For this reason, they start to celebrate Carnivals 2 weeks before its official beginning.
-Thursday, February 21st, Salkantay Trekking visited the traditional district of San Jerónimo, about 30 minutes in car from the Historical Center of the city, to learn more about the festival of “Compadres.”
-In San Jerónimo, you’ll find the Vinocanchón market, a place where you can buy healthy food directly from the farmers and producers who come in from the countryside.
+Thursday, February 21st, Salkantay Trekking visited the traditional district of San Jerónimo to learn more about the festival of “Compadres.”
+In San Jerónimo, you’ll find the Vinocanchón market.
+This is a place where you can buy healthy food directly from the farmers and producers who come in from the countryside.

 On the day of “Compadres,” women celebrate their male friends by making funny dolls to represent them.
 Besides that, they use this celebration as an opportunity for social criticism, especially now that Peru is going through a deep political crisis.
 However, the most important part is the affection and happiness shared.
 Next Thursday, we’ll celebrate the day of “Comadres” in which it’s the men who celebrate their female friends.